-- A framework8 of evidenced and proven educational interventions and strategies to help tackle the poverty related attainment gap.
+- An Intervention for Equity framework of evidenced and proven educational interventions and strategies to help tackle the poverty related attainment gap.
 The framework can be used by all partners and should help to inform the decisions schools make.
-The structure and content will be dynamic and will continue to evolve as an integral part of the National Improvement Hub, where a wide range of improvement, self-evaluation and research materials are available and where practice exemplars can be shared.
-Other research summaries and intervention examples will continue to be incorporated as these become available. - The updated Scottish version of the Education Endowment Foundation (EEF) Learning and Teaching toolkit9, is integrated into the National Improvement Hub.
-This EEF Toolkit provides an accessible summary of educational research designed to inform discussions on the most effective approaches to improving attainment, with a focus on 5-16 year olds and poverty disadvantage.
+The structure and content will be dynamic and continues to evolve as an integral part of the National Improvement Hub, where a wide range of improvement, self-evaluation and research materials are available and where practice exemplars can be shared.
+Other research summaries and intervention examples will continue to be incorporated as these become available. - The Education Endowment Foundation (EEF) Toolkit provides an accessible summary of educational research designed to inform discussions on the most effective approaches to improving attainment, with a focus on 5-16 year olds and poverty disadvantage.
 It contains 35 teaching approaches and interventions, each summarised in terms of their average impact on attainment, the strength of the evidence supporting them and their cost.
 It is useful for education leaders and practitioners to inform decision making on the use of Pupil Equity Funding, raising attainment and improving equity.
 Many of the strands now include challenge questions to help support professional discussions.
-The toolkit is intended to be used in conjunction with the range of interventions and approaches provided through the framework above to encourage and enhance professional dialogue taking full account of the local context. - Guidance on working with the third sector10 is available to help support schools make the best use of funding with other partners. - Attainment Advisors who will be able to provide advice on a local and regional basis. - Access to collaboration and communication tools on Glow including the Scottish Attainment Challenge community, Teams, Yammer, Sharepoint, Blogs and Glow TV.
-These tools all ensure educators can have online discussions, ask questions, post responses, exchange ideas, access additional resource materials and share examples of practice across the Scottish Attainment Challenge, with the ability to host regular discussions and securely control visibility where required. - Guidance on School Improvement Planning, including Standards and Quality reporting through the National Improvement Framework.11 evaluation/Scottish%20Attainment%20Challenge%20and%20partnerships%20with%20the%20Third%20Sector
+The toolkit is intended to be used in conjunction with the range of interventions and approaches provided through the framework above to encourage and enhance professional dialogue taking full account of the local context.

-Local authorities will also offer their own packages of support for schools to help them plan how to use the funding effectively.
+- Refreshed quidance on working with the third sector is available to help support schools make the best use of funding with other partners.
+This resource sets out how schools can create purposeful partnerships with appropriate third sector organisations to improve outcomes for children, young people and families.
+The third sector is particularly well placed to support improvements to health and wellbeing and to improve employability skills and school leaver destinations. - Youth Link Scotland have published a schools guide which sits alongside other resources intended to inform decision making on the use of Pupil Equity Funding and approaches within wider school improvement planning for excellence and equity in education. - Attainment Advisors who will be able to provide advice on a local and regional basis.
+Attainment Advisors can be integral to facilitating good communication between headteachers, helping to share best practice and provide guidance on interventions. - Access to collaboration and communication tools on Glow including the Scottish Attainment Challenge community, Teams, Yammer, Sharepoint, and Blogs.
+These tools all ensure educators can have online discussions, ask questions, post responses, exchange ideas, access additional resource materials and share examples of practice across the Scottish Attainment Challenge, with the ability to host regular discussions and securely control visibility where required. - Guidance on School Improvement Planning including Standards and Quality reporting from Education Scotland. - Local authorities will also offer their own packages of support for schools to help them plan how to use the funding effectively.